karatelabs/karate/karate-core/README.md

 `click('{span/a}Click Me')` | the first `<a>` where a `<span>` is the immediate parent, and where the text-content is *exactly*: `Click Me`
 `click('{^*:3}Me')` | the fourth HTML element (of *any* tag name) where the text-content *contains*: `Me`

+Note that "`{:3}`" can be used as a short-cut instead of "`{*:3}`".

-You can experiment by using XPath snippets like the "`span/a`" seen above for even more "narrowing down", but try to expand the "scope modifier" (the part within curly braces) only for "de-duping" when the same *user-facing* text appears multiple times on a page.
+You can experiment by using XPath snippets like the "`span/a`" seen above for even more "narrowing down", but try to expand the "scope modifier" (the part within curly braces) only when you need to do "de-duping" in case the same *user-facing* text appears multiple times on a page.

 # Keywords
 Only one keyword sets up UI automation in Karate, typically by specifying the URL to open in a browser.
 And then you would use the built-in [`driver`](#js-api) JS object for all other operations, combined with Karate's [`match`](https://github.com/intuit/karate#prepare-mutate-assert) syntax for assertions where needed.